 Starting with the cheapest printer we recommend, the Monoprice Select Mini V2 is the definition of an entry level 3D printer.
 There are no fancy extras, just a print bed and the necessary components to print — simplicity.

 If you want to spend the least amount possible, the Select Mini V2 is for you.
-It still comes with a heated bed despite being such a cheap 3D printer, so you can print PLA and ABS depending on which filament you prefer.
-For some however, the small build volume will rule the Select Mini V2 out for them: it all depends if you’re printing big objects.
+It still comes with a heated bed despite being such a cheap 3D printer, so you can print PLA and ABS without issue.
+For some however, the small build volume will rule the Select Mini V2 out for them; it all depends if you’re printing big objects.

 If you prioritize not having to do anything except print, there are some issues with the Select Mini V2.
 You will have to level the print bed yourself, and the printer cannot detect when filament has run out.
-But you do get a 3D printer that you can print with straight out of the box, is extremely simple to use, and for a low price.
+But you can print straight out of the box, it’s extremely simple to use, and cheap.
 You can use Cura 3D slicer to easily slice models for printing.

 Overall, if you want to print straight away, don’t mind the slower printing speed, and want to save money, it’s perfect for you.
-If you prefer a printer which can set itself up to reduce human error, keep reading as we will recommend printers more suited to you below.
+If you prefer a printer which can set itself up to reduce human error, keep reading as we recommend printers better suited to you below.

 - Price: $699 — Available on Amazon here / 3DJake UK & Europe here